Key Insights of Insurance Eligibility in Medical Billing

 3. Accessing Insurance Coverage

 In addition, you can also derive specific restrictions or exclusions for the generated medical bills.
-They may be applicable to your patients based on their insurance coverage.
+They may apply to your patients based on their insurance coverage.

 4. Identification of Pre-Authorization Requirements